Belthasaran/rhplay/README.md

 The database collected allows automating operations such as "Choose and launch a random game from the collection based on criteria X, Y, and Z"

 **Key Features:**
+- **Source code, Linux-first releases**: There are both Linux and Windows builds, but development and testing is primarily on Linux.
+Windows support is secondary.
+All project source code is included with release packages, so you can review it to ensure software is to your liking.
 - **Advanced Search & Filtering**: Powerful search and filtering system to find hacks by name, author, tags, difficulty, and more from a database of thousands of SMW romhacks
 - **One-Click Game Launch**: Select any game from the database and launch it to your SNES hardware (using USB SD2SNES) in seconds with automatic patching, uploading, and booting
 - **First Launch Automatic Install/Database Provisioning**: If your databases are not ready to use in Windows %APPDATA%\\rhtools\\rhdata.db %APPDATA\\rhtools\\patchbin.db or Linux ~/.config/rhtools/  etc.. the program on first now launches a helper to walk you through downloading romhack cache data and building local databases.